TommyMart/QuizNight_Terminal_App/readme.md

 First you must clone the [T1A3 Terminal App Repository](https://github.com/TommyMart/T1A3_Terminal_App).

+Alternatively, download the zipped folder and via your terminal nevigate to the root directory of the app by using change directory ```cd``` command.

+###### Need Help?

+If you're unsure where abouts you are within the file tree of your device, you can execute the print working directory command ```pwd```, which will print the directory in which you currently are.
+Another great command is ```ls```, this stands for list and will list all the files and directories within the current directory.
+If you want to move into a directory within that list use the change directory command ```cd```.

 ##### Feel free to copy and paste the following code steps!

 - Launch your terminal and enter: ```git clone https://github.com/TommyMart/T1A3_Terminal_App.git```